liaowow/hackerrank-prac/README.md

 ## Overview

-Algorithm: A set of instructions for accomplishing a task.
+**Algorithm**: A set of instructions for accomplishing a task.

-Big O notation: A theoretical measurement of the *time* and *space* complexity of your algorithm/data sturcture.
-It's a convenient way to describe how fast a function growing (reference [here](https://yourbasic.org/algorithms/big-o-notation-explained/)).
+**Big O notation**: A theoretical measurement of the *time* and *space* complexity of your algorithm/data sturcture.
+It's a convenient way to describe how fast a function is growing (reference [here](https://yourbasic.org/algorithms/big-o-notation-explained/)).

+**Big O time** is the language and metric we use to describe the efficiency of algorithms.

 ### Resource